Onejiru

-Onejiru is a contemporary Germany-based jazz singer.
+Onejiru (born Pielina Wanjiru Schindler) is a contemporary Germany-based jazz singer.
 She was born in Kenya and moved to Germany when she was a teenager.
-Her real name is Pielina Wanjiru Schindler, with stage names Onejiru and Onejiro Schindler.

 Life as an artist

 Born in Kenya, Pielina Wanjiru Schindler grew up in Wanne-Eickel, Germany, where her musical experience started in a girls' choir and ballet lessons.
 Early on in her career as a singer, and by the name of Onejiru, she became a member of Helge Schneider's band Fighters.
 Onejiro toured Germany and Austria, then also sang on the albums of Jan Delay, Sam Ragga Band (de) (Loktown Hi-Life, 2003) and Matthias Arfmann (de).
 The album "Prophets of Profit" was released in 2006.
 She is a member of the Sisters (de), an all female band of singers, and they entered Gender Riots singing Unite, ranked 14th at the Bundesvision Song Contest 2008, North Rhine-Westphalia.

 On October 11, 2012, the Sisters were invited to the first United Nations International Day of the Girl, and they selected the song "Because I am a Girl".
 They have been ambassadors for the campaign since 2010, realizing UN World Girls Day is a campaign to have equal rights for girls and boys.
 The song "Because I am a Girl" was composed for the campaign.
-During their visit, the Sisters performed at the BB King Blues Club in NY.
+During their visit, the Sisters performed at the B. B. King Blues Club in NY.